NewPath-Consulting/warm/README.md

 To use the connector you can perform one of 2 procedures:

-* Create your own Wild Apricot data source with [this connector link](https://datastudio.google.com/datasources/create?connectorId=AKfycbzCDTl62VlYZZd5NIqQ1RFmeUdG71a004N5dGqDyAORuZCQLkcSY2Ygsp4tGgEAbR4W)
+* Create your own Wild Apricot data source with [this private production connector link](https://datastudio.google.com/datasources/create?connectorId=AKfycbzCDTl62VlYZZd5NIqQ1RFmeUdG71a004N5dGqDyAORuZCQLkcSY2Ygsp4tGgEAbR4W)

 or